katarighe/Hello-Microverse/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-> As it is a simple introductionary project, no new features won't be added anytime soon.
+> No new features won't be added anytime soon, as it is a simple web project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>